openstack/security-doc/security-guide/source/shared-file-systems/share-acl.rst

 The share can be *public* and *private*.
 This is a level of visibility for the share that defines whether other tenants can or cannot see the share.
 By default, the shares are created as private.
-While creating a share, use a key ``--public`` to make your share public for other tenants to see it in a list of shares and see its detailed information.
+While creating a share, use a key :option:`--public` to make your share public for other tenants to see it in a list of shares and see its detailed information.

 According to a :ref:`policy.json <shared_fs_policies>` file, an administrator and the users as share owners can manage the access to the shares by means of